|Wilmore, KY, United States|

 (projects i'm following)

-Posted by Natasha Turner over 6 years ago
+Posted by Natasha Turner almost 9 years ago

 So, we lived on a friend's organic pastured beef farm in Lancaster for about a year and were very thankful for that hospitality, but we decided growing food for sale is probably not what interests us.
 It is taking a long time to become part of the community here in Kentucky, and working strictly from home was not bringing in the cash flow we needed to get back on our feet, so it was back off to the computer world for my husband.

 However, we're moving forward with our permaculture training, and slowly but surely we are finding individuals nearby who are interested in or practicing permaculture.
 Doug Crouch of TreeYo Permaculture in Cincinnati, OH, is mentoring me as I prepare to go toward a diploma in permaculture from the Permaculture Institute in the U.S. Alongside that, I am at the tailend of Geoff Lawton's first online PDC, so I'm getting more confident all the time.
 It has also been a great way of finding other people in Kentucky who are interested in permaculture, as so many people have signed up from all over the world.
 There is a decent community of conversation by location, and I have met a couple of people from the class in person this past month.

 Pike Valley Farm in Lancaster, KY, has agreed to let me do a practice design for their farm, and I will also be designing the property our family is purchasing soon.
 Recently, we attended the Whippoorwill Festival hosted by Homegrown Hideaways and found some other people close-by who are practicing permaculture.
 Susana from Salamander Springs Farm has a ton of experience, and I look forward to becoming more acquainted with her work in the future.